-Ecuador arrests 6 Colombians in slaying of presidential candidate as violence weighs on nation
+Ecuador holds 6 Colombians in slaying of presidential candidate as violence weighs on nation

 “It’s a message to Ecuadorian society as a whole that those who attempt to stand up to this kind of corruption and and illegality can pay with their lives,” she said.

-Garcia Cano reported from Guayaquil, Ecuador.
+Garcia Cano reporter from Guayaquil, Ecuador.
+Sara España reported from Mexico City.